HazeCS/RT-HashBuster/README.md

 Here is an example usage of Hash Buster in build mode:

-`python hash_buster.py build -o my_table.rt -w my_wordlist.txt -H sha256`
+`hashbuster build -o my_table.rt -w my_wordlist.txt -H sha256`

 This command generates a Rainbow Table from the file my_wordlist.txt using the sha256 hash algorithm, and saves it to the file my_table.rt.

 And here is an example usage of Hash Buster in brute mode:

-`python hash_buster.py brute -rt my_table.rt -H 5f4dcc3b5aa765d61d8327deb882cf99`
+`hashbuster brute -rt my_table.rt -H 5f4dcc3b5aa765d61d8327deb882cf99`

 This command searches the Rainbow Table in the file my_table.rt for the hash 5f4dcc3b5aa765d61d8327deb882cf99 and outputs the corresponding plaintext, if found.
 Dependencies